-“A flower does not think of competing to the flower next to it.
-It just blooms” – Zen Shin
+“A flower does not think of competing with the flower next to it.
+It just blooms.” -Zen Shin

 When you strip away all your external influences and manage your inner critic, what are you left with?
-You need to define career success that best suits your life situation.
+You need to define the type of success that best suits your life situation.
 This TED Talk, featuring Alain de Botton, discusses how we can redefine success and go easier on ourselves in the process:

 There’s no fixed answer.
-Everyone is different.
+Successful people are all different.
 Your answer will evolve and be impacted by life events.
-Here are a few examples of career success:
+Here are a few career success examples:

 - Work-life balance